 Community centres, village halls, and other multi-use community facilities support a wide range of local activity.
 However, their communal nature also makes them places that are vulnerable to the spread of coronavirus (COVID-19).

 This information is for those managing multi-use community facilities.
-It signposts to relevant guidance on a range of different activities that can take place in these spaces, in line with the government’s roadmap to ease the existing measures to tackle COVID-19.
+It signposts to relevant guidance on a range of different activities that can take place in these spaces.

 Managers of community facilities will have discretion over when they consider it safe to open for any activity permitted by legislation and may decide to remain closed if they are not able to safely follow the advice in the relevant guidance, to make the space COVID-19 secure.